 The current mileage reimbursement rate can be found on the business office site.
 This rate is based on the federally-established mileage rate.
 The mileage rate is calculated to reimburse a driver for their fuel cost, insurance cost and wear/tear on their vehicle.
 (This is why the mileage rate exceeds the actual cost of fuel for a trip.)
 This rate is adjusted periodically to keep pace with rising fuel and insurance costs.

-When an employee uses a personal vehicle for College-related travel, s/he should submit a mileage reimbursement request to her/his supervisor using an Expense Reimbursement Form.
-If your department does not have this form, it can be obtained from the Print Shop.
+When an employee uses a personal vehicle for College-related travel, s/he should submit a mileage reimbursement request to her/his supervisor using an Travel Expense Report.

 Motor Vehicle Accidents